 Like this?
 Want more?

-This is the kind of thing my coaching services — Wayfinding & Confidence Boost — help you with.
+This is the kind of thing my coaching services — Wayfinding & Guide for the Journey — help you with.
 I’m planning to write more about related topics.
 To help motivate me to do that and keep me on track, I’m writing to my email list first.
 If you’d like to be on that list, fill in this form and tick “Coaching”.